kareemalnoaman/hashing_app/README.md

 ### Description {#description-002}

+The main purpose of this application is to demonstrate the use of the hashlib library in python.
+The application can store the user's username and password in a file.
+The password is stored as a hash.
+The application can also verify the user's password against the stored hash.

 This is a simple application that can be used to generate hashes for a given string.
 The application can also be used to verify a given hash against a given string.
 The application can be used to generate hashes for the following algorithms: